Who Can Join?

 - the Individual Member is no longer a dues-paying member of AARO

-- the Insured Member makes no false declaration or claim
+- the Insured Member makes a false declaration or claim

 Pre-existing Conditions and Waiting Periods